 For employees that have left a company or been made redundant on or after 23 September 2020, employers can, at their discretion, re-employ the employee and place them on furlough as long as they were on the payroll as of 23 September 2020 and an RTI submission had been made for them between 20 March 2020 and 23 September 2020.

 As for the Job Support Scheme that was due to come into effect on the 1 November 2020, this has been postponed again until further notice.
 The job retention bonus will not now be paid in February 2021.
 A retention incentive is intended to be used at some point in the future but no details have yet been provided as to when or what the criteria will be.

-The guidance and directions regarding this matter continues to change regularly so it is advised that employers and employees keep an eye on updates.
-Further guidance on the above is due to be published 10 November.
+The guidance and directions regarding this matter continue to change regularly so it is advised that employers and employees keep an eye on updates.
+Further guidance on the above is due to be published on 10 November.